yoke2/ISA-SLS-IS1FT-GRP-A22G-FoodAndWorkoutRecommender/README.md

 1. Run `conda create -n slsca2 python=3.7`
 2. Run `conda activate slsca2`
 3. Navigate to repository folder in commandline
-4. pip install -r requirements.txt
+4. Run `pip install -r requirements.txt`
 5. Open the NotebooksAndData folder in commandline and type `jupyter notebook` to run the notebooks

 ### Project Report
-The project report can be downloaded from the Report folder.
+The project report can be downloaded from the [Report](/Report) folder.

 ---